 Set Specific, Measurable, Achievable, Realistic, and Time-Specific (SMART) Goals

-Instead of vague goals like “increase revenue,” your campaign goals should be SMART.
-For example: “Increase affiliate-driven traffic by 25% in Q3,” “Grow affiliate sales by $5,000 this month,” or “Hit a 3% conversion rate on affiliate landing pages in 2 months.”
+Instead of vague targets like “increase revenue,” your campaign goals should be Specific, Measurable, Achievable, Realistic, and Time-Specific.
+For example: “Increase affiliate-driven organic traffic by 25% in Q3,” “Grow affiliate sales by $5,000 this month,” or “Hit a 3% conversion rate on affiliate landing pages within two months.”

 Benchmark with Your Own Data